-1. Description of SWMP Component: Annual Stormwater Reports
+1. Description of SWMP Component: Annual Stormwater Reports or other educational material

 CCWA develops annual Stormwater Report.
-CCWA posts these Annual Reports on its website and distributes them as bill inserts to Lovejoy water utility customers.
+CCWA posts these Annual Reports on its website and distributes them as bill inserts to Riverdale water utility customers.
 The report details the use of stormwater fees, project updates, and conservation/illegal dumping tips along with important contact numbers.

-Each report is distributed annually to Lake City's CCWA customers.
+Each report or other educational material will be distributed annually to Riverdale's CCWA customers.